 Practice safe sex.

-Practicing safe sex can prevent a wide range of sexually transmitted diseases.
+Practicing safe sex can prevent a wide range of sexually transmitted infections.
 To prevent giardiasis, use protection during oral-anal sex, and wash your hands right after sex.
 These practices can ensure you don’t come into contact with infected feces.

 Outlook / Prognosis